sh3lk/mx/website/blog/corba.md

 until it succeeds.
 This means that if any NFS server fails, all clients freeze until it is repaired.

-While Service Weaver remote method calls *look* like local method calls, they do not *act* like them.
+While MX remote method calls *look* like local method calls, they do not *act* like them.

 - Remote methods may return an error on network and participant failures.
 The